glowingjade/obsidian-smart-composer/README.md

 ### Troubleshooting

 Smart Composer requires a recent version of the Obsidian installer.
 If you experience installation issues, please ensure your Obsidian is updated to the latest version.
+To check your Obsidian version, navigate to `Settings > General > Check for updates`.

 ## Roadmap